ISE-Crew-Poseidon/llmops-promptflow-template/TROUBLESHOOTING.md

 Error: Process completed with exit code 1.
 ```

-### Fix
+#### Fix
-The authentication for the promptflow client has the value of "http://management.azure.com" hardcoded for creating an Authentication token.
+<s> The authentication for the promptflow client has the value of "http://management.azure.com" hardcoded for creating an Authentication token.
 So the endpoint will be correctly pointed to US government, but the auth token created is for Azure Commercial leading to the 401 error.
-We created a virtual environment and manually changed the hard coded values to point to management.usgovcloudapi.net.
-TODO: Update to systematically point to correct environment based on env variable.
-The files that needed to be changed are `promptflow/azure/_restclient/flow_service_caller.py` and `promptflow/azure/operations/_run_operations.py`
+We created a virtual environment and manually changed the hard coded values to point to management.usgovcloudapi.net. </s> This has been fixed in Promptflow versions >1.4.0

 ### Automatic Runtime Error

 When running a job using an Automatic Runtime I received a CredentialNotFound error.
 This is because an automatic runtime does not assign a ManagedIdentity by default.
 There does not seem to be a way to assign an identity using the promptflow methods.

-### Fix
+#### Fix

-Creating a custom runtime gets around this error because you can assign a Managed Identity that has access to the workspace.
-When creating this it gets past the credential error and presents a SubscriptionNotFound error
+This has been fixed in later versions of the Promptflow Runtime.
+Try running version > 20240116.v1

 ### Managed Runtime Error